ClemHlrdt/HuddleLandingPage/README.md

 # Huddle - LandingPage

-Landing page from FrontendMentor.io. cta
+Landing page from FrontendMentor.io.

+Live version can be found [here](https://clemhlrdt.github.io/HuddleLandingPage/)

 The link can be found [here](https://www.frontendmentor.io/challenges/huddle-landing-page-679023).